dimethyl/LOCM3Gen/README.md

 As for now the only supported target environment is **EmBitz** IDE.

-The generator supports *STM32* microcontrollers of listed families
+The generator supports *STM32* microcontrollers of listed families:

 * STM32F0
 * STM32F1